Burnt offering (Judaism): Occasions

 The schedule of obligatory sacrifices, including burnt-offerings, appears in the Book of Numbers 28:1-30:1.
 These include daily offerings, as well as additional offerings for Shabbat, Rosh Chodesh, Rosh Hashanah, Passover, Shavuot, Yom Kippur, and Sukkot.
 The sacrificial animals were required to be bulls, rams, goats (as sin offerings) and lambs.

 A korban olah was also made as a sin offering on the appointment of a priest, on the termination of a Nazirite's vow, after recovery from tzaraath, by a woman after childbirth, after recovery from a state of abnormal bodily discharges, a gentile's conversion to Judaism, or as a voluntary sacrifice, when the sacrificial animal could be a young bull, ram, year-old goat, turtle doves, or pigeons.

 In Hellenistic Judaism

-The Septuagint mainly translates the Hebrew olah with the familiar Greek pagan term holocaust, for example in Genesis 22:2 Isaac is to be sacrificed, "as a holocaust" (Greek: εἰς ὁλοκάρπωσιν).
+The Septuagint mainly translates the Hebrew olah with the common Greek term holokaustos, a traditional Greek religious practice in which the sacrificial victim was reduced to ash rather than parts consumed in a meal; for example, in Genesis 22:2, Isaac is to be sacrificed "as a holocaust" (Greek: εἰς ὁλοκάρπωσιν).
 Josephus uses the term both for Abraham and Isaac, but also in relation to the human sacrifice by Ahaz of his son to Baal.
 The practice is also referenced by Philo, but with significant changes.